TajwarSaiyeed/laptop-zone/README.md

 # Live Link : <https://laptop-zone.web.app/>
 # Dependencies I have use in my project
-React router dom
+React router dom <br />
-react hot toast
+react hot toast <br />
-Tailwind
+Tailwind  <br />
-Daisy UI
+Daisy UI <br />
-MongoDB for Database
+MongoDB for Database <br />
-IMGBB for Image Store
+IMGBB for Image Store <br />
-Firebase for authentication system
+Firebase for authentication system <br />
-React hook form
+React hook form <br />
-Tanstack Query.
+Tanstack Query. <br />
-stripe
+stripe <br />
 # Features:
-An admin account, seller accounts, buyers accounts, Admin can verify a seller and delete also,
+An admin account, seller accounts, buyers accounts,<br/>
+Admin can verify a seller and delete also,<br/>
-Admin can delete a buyer,
+Admin can delete a buyer,<br/>
-only Logged user can send message to admin seller can advertise his/her products i have use stripe for payment system
+only Logged user can send message to admin<br/>
+seller can advertise his/her products<br/>
+i have use stripe for payment system<br/>
+i have 3 special route buyer,seller, admin<br/>
+only admin can visit his route. he can't visit a buyer/seller account. same role also for buyer and seller also. buyer can book a products, there is 7 section in home page first navbar, banner, slider, category, advertisement, message and footer